breakds/monster-avengers/README.md

   * To be honest, I am not experienced enough to implement this efficiently and securely.
 Will add those features in the future, but with no promise.
 4. Hunter progress options.
   * I think it is a good idea to filter out armors based the player's progress.
 I am lacking the data to implement this feature.
+5. JSON and Lisp parser/composer should go into other packages (or not?).

 ## Acknoledgement